devtomio/api-docs/source/index.html.md

 Welcome to the API Documentation for the 1chi API!

 This API Documentation was made with [Slate](https://github.com/slatedocs/slate).
+Feel free to use this to make your own api documentation!

 # Images